janmerhar/awesome-discord-bots/README.md

 ## Leveling

 XP and ranking systems that reward chat or voice activity with levels, role rewards, achievements, and leaderboards.

+Not here: progression tied primarily to shops, inventories, or currency belongs in `Economy`.

 ## Anime